 Braking in Cold Weather

-Winter is definitely in full swing here in Aurora, with chilly temperatures on the horizon for the foreseeable future.
-While the frigid weather and various forms of precipitation that tend to proliferate along the Front Range at this time of year present rather obvious challenges to your vehicle, some of the more dangerous threats to road safety are of the unseen variety.
+Wintertime in Aurora definitely presents its fair share of challenges.
+While the frigid weather and various forms of precipitation that tend to proliferate along the Front Range at this time of year offer rather obvious challenges to your vehicle, some of the more dangerous threats to road safety are of the unseen variety.

 Consider your emergency brake.
 As you’re parking in cold weather, the emergency brake may be at risk of freezing.